stackabletech/test-dev-cluster/vagrant/README.md

 ### VirtualBox and secure boot

-Systems with secure boot enabled cannt load VirtualBox drivers because they are not signed.
+Systems with secure boot enabled cannot load VirtualBox drivers because they are not signed.
 Possible solutions are:
 * sign drivers (how?)
 * disable secure boot